Frequently Asked Questions

 In all other instances, the new plan assumes liability immediately on the effective date of your coverage, such as January 1.

-Voluntary cancellation (or switching from family to single coverage which is deemed voluntary cancellation for all insured dependents) requires written notification to the employer (annuitants should contact ETF) denoting a cancellation of coverage.
+An employee’s voluntary cancellation (or switching from family to single coverage which is deemed voluntary cancellation for all insured dependents) requires written notification to the employer denoting a cancellation of coverage.

 If your premiums are being deducted on a pre-tax basis under Internal Revenue Code Section 125, you may cancel coverage only if: